Documentation

 Build and Run MCP Workflows in EoF MCP Studio

-Use this guide as the end-user map for AI Chat, server setup, tools, prompts, resources, skills, scripting, plugins, and secure local file access.
+Use this guide as the end-user map for AI Chat, Agent Workflows, server setup, tools, prompts, resources, skills, scripting, plugins, and secure local file access.

 What you need

-• Goal: one workflow to test, such as chatting with a file, exposing a local tool, or saving a reusable skill.
+- Goal: one workflow to test, such as chatting with a file, designing an Agent Workflow, exposing a local tool, or saving a reusable skill.

 Quick start in 5 steps

-4. Add context with a file attachment, saved prompt, saved resource, or selected skill.
+- Add context with a file attachment, saved prompt, saved resource, selected skill, or saved Agent Workflow.

-5. Send a test message, inspect the response, then save the repeatable parts as a prompt, resource, tool, or skill.
+- Send a test message, inspect the response, then save the repeatable parts as a prompt, resource, tool, skill, or Agent Workflow.

 Start with one small workflow.
 A simple chat with one attachment tells you whether the provider, file access, and model selection are working before you add tools or plugins.